sagemath/trac_to_gh/Issue 2421.md

 # Issue 2421: .round(), .floor(), .ceil(), and .trunc() on RealNumber should have the same return type

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2421

 Original creator: cwitty